Holographic Foliations: Self-Similar Quasicrystals from Hyperbolic Honeycombs: 2D Quasicrystals from 3,5,3 Tiling of H3

 Now we can identify the boundary tiles from this growth procedure, the results are shown in Figure \ref{fig:353VertexTiles}.
 In the tiles, each edge of $\partial S_i$ is dual to a blue face in Figure \ref{fig:vvvv}; we depict the edge by a black line in Figure \ref{fig:353VertexTiles}.
 More specifically, if a blue face in Figure \ref{fig:vvvv} has: \begin{itemize} \item $1$ black vertex, it is dual to an exposed $1$-edge in $\partial S_i$ (bowing outwards from the surface) and is shown as a solid black line in Figure \ref{fig:353VertexTiles}. \item $2$ black vertices, it is dual to an exposed $2$-edge (bowing interior to the surface) and is shown as a dashed black line in Figure \ref{fig:353VertexTiles}. \end{itemize} To obtain the substitution rules, we simply look at the icosahedral figures in Figure \ref{fig:vvvv} grown above the different species of boundary vertex $v$, then ``project them down'' onto the vertex neighbourhood underneath: \begin{itemize} \item Edges of $\overline{\{3,5\}}$ completely in the green regions in Figure \ref{fig:vvvv} correspond to exposed $1$-edges in $\partial \bar{S}_{i+1}$, and are shown as solid green lines in Figure \ref{fig:353VertexTiles}. \item Vertices of $\overline{\{3,5\}}$ completely in the green regions are $1$-vertices in $\partial \bar{S}_{i+1}$. \item Edges of $\overline{\{3,5\}}$ at the boundary between blue and green regions in Figure \ref{fig:vvvv} correspond to exposed $2$-edges, and are shown as dashed green lines in Figure \ref{fig:353VertexTiles}. \item Vertices of $\overline{\{3,5\}}$ on the boundary between blue and green regions can be $3$ or $4$ vertices in $\partial \bar{S}_{i+1}$ (more details on that in the next section). \end{itemize}

 Thus we obtain the three vertex tiles shown in Figure \ref{fig:353VertexTiles} with their black and green decorations.
 Each vertex tile summarizes the shape of the original $\{3,5,3\}$ boundary in the vicinity of $v$ in black, and the shape of the $\overline{\{3,5,3\}}$ surface lying one half-step ``higher'' in green.
-As with the the 1D/2D case, in the $\{3,5,3\}$ example we find that even if one starts with a surface with many different vertex configurations, after sufficiently many iterations of the half-step inflation rule, only $1$, $3$ and $4$-vertices remain on the boundary.
-We will produce combinatorial evidence for this statement in the next section.
-In Appendix \ref{sec:353Projections} we depict the first few inflation layers starting from a single icosahedron in the $\{3,5,3\}$ tiling.
+As with the 1D/2D case, in the $\{3,5,3\}$ example we find that even if one starts with a surface with many different vertex configurations, it appears that, after sufficiently many iterations of the half-step inflation rule, only $1$, $3$ and $4$-vertices remain on the boundary.
+We do not prove this explicitly, as we did in the 1D/2D case, but it can be proven (analogous to the 1D/2D case) by following the general methods described in Section \ref{sec:GeneralStory} by studying every possible dual figure configuration and writing the general substitution matrix.
+In Appendix \ref{sec:353Projections} we depict the first few inflation layers starting from a single icosahedron in the $\{3,5,3\}$ tiling; this also supports the previous assertion that only $1$, $3$, and $4$-vertices appear.